aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 ## **Change Table Cell Background Color**

-This Java code shows you how to change a table cell's background color:
+This Javascript code shows you how to change a table cell's background color:

 ```javascript
     var presentation = new  aspose.slides.Presentation();